MicroStrategy/rest-api-samples/auth-api/oauth2-extension-sample/README.md

 2. **Load the Extension**
    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode" in the top right
-   - Click "Load unpacked" and select the extension directory
+   - Click "Load unpacked" and select the extension directory of "oauth2-extension-sample"

 ## Usage